Splat Hair Dye Review

 Expressive hair colors are more popular than ever.
 Though some bright hair color brands have been around for years, others are popping up on the scene and adding their own twist to vivid color.

-In this section of our Splat Hair Dye review, we’ll be doing a quick comparison between our featured brand and competitor, Manic Panic.
+In this section of my Splat Hair Dye review, I’ll be doing a quick comparison between our featured brand and competitor, Manic Panic.

 Like Splat, Manic Panic hair dye is vegan and cruelty-free.
 The brand has been around since 1977 and is celebrated for their spectrum of powerful shades that deliver saturated color.